 Today is our last gig.
 We just want… I’m not really sure what we want.
 Thom to ourselves again for five minutes?
 We keep knocking it down, 4 minutes, 3, 2, 1.
 Izzy has letters for Thom and Jonny, for now they’re stowed in her teddy bear-shaped camera bag.
 I feel like I must at least say goodbye.
 We’re in a weird position.
 We’ve been hanging out with them for the best part of a fortnight.
 But now their real friends are here we don’t really count.
 I know I’m being unreasonable but it doesn’t change how awkward and empty it makes me feel.

 Once we get inside, I change my shirt, dump my bag with Pete on the merch stall and buy a pint while Izzy bags a spot at the front.
-We’re very far over on Jonny’s side and there’s a light and a speaker in front of me, but it leaves space for crumple zone.
+We’re very far over on Jonny’s side and there’s a light and a speaker in front of me, but it leaves space for a crumple zone.
 By now I find Marion’s formula posing and guitar slinging hilarious.
 The place is jam-packed, and I’m glad of being in this spot as there is nowhere else apart from the very front row where I would have been able to see anything.
 The Roadmender is an old school building with the hall as the auditorium, the toilets are still very school-like, and there are lots of little rooms off to the sides that must once have contained classes.

 Thom’s not quite on it tonight.
 But there are moments that make me frustrated to be stuck standing behind this light.
 Bones is about “feeling it and meaning it or not and not seeing why he should have to ALL the time.”